 Measuring adherence is tricky because it involves getting patients to do stuff, and even the most motivated subject will lose interest after a few months.
 So instead we looked at actual orders delivered, over a period of time, to see if patients were adherent.
 This methodology is far from perfect – just because patients order meds doesn’t mean they are actually taking then.
 But it’s a fairly standard metric and a good place to start.

-Other issues with our methodology include selection bias and that we only looked at orders placed on the Echo platform – if patients got a prescription filled elsewhere it doesn’t count.
-This means we looked at Echo order to order cycles, not say, twelve months in the life of a patient.
+Other issues with our methodology include selection bias and that we only looked at orders placed on the LloydsDirect platform – if patients got a prescription filled elsewhere it doesn’t count.
+This means we looked at LloydsDirect order to order cycles, not say, twelve months in the life of a patient.
 I’m flagging these points to make it clear that we need to do a lot more work, this is just a start.
 But the results are encouraging.

-Key findings: Over 75% of Echo users are adherent; and across all meds, adherence was 88%.
+Key findings: Over 75% of LloydsDirect users are adherent; and across all meds, adherence was 88%.
 Women are slightly more adherent than men, older patients are much more adherent than younger patients, and the more meds a patient takes the more likely they are to be adherent.

 Here are some tables of how adherence breaks down by patient category: